 Accessible America: A History of Disability and Design

-This book is an excellent and fascinating read.
-I had a hard time putting this one down!
-It goes over so many modern examples of accessible design that people use on a daily basis regardless of their abilities.
-The history of how accessibility and design came about is covered in this book looking back at moments like World War 2.
-If you haven’t read this book, I suggest you read it and I guarantee you will learn something that will be helpful to you.
+This book is an excellent and fascinating read—I had a hard time putting it down!
+It covers numerous modern examples of accessible design that people use daily, regardless of their abilities.
+The book also delves into the history of accessibility in design, exploring pivotal moments like World War II.

 The End of Average: How We Succeed in a World That Values Sameness